Under Wildwood: Plot

-In a parallel thread, Curtis' two sisters Elsie and Rachel are left in an orphanage in Portland while their parents travel to Istanbul to pursue a lead in their son's disappearance.
+In a parallel thread, Curtis' sisters Elsie and Rachel are left in a Portland orphanage while their parents travel to Istanbul to pursue a lead in their son's disappearance.
 The orphanage is a front for a machine shop run by Joffrey Unthank, an industrialist who is determined to find his way into the Impassable Wilderness and plunder its resources.
-Unthank is visited by a mysterious man named Roger Swindon who promises him access to the I.W. if he can make a very complicated machine part called a Mobius Cog, which was originally crafted by the Makers.
-Unthank sends Elsie and Rachel and a third girl named Martha into the I.W.
-There they discover dozens of orphans previously exiled from the machine shop living in a cabin with an elderly blind man named Carol.
+Unthank is visited by a mysterious man named Roger Swindon, who promises access to the Wilderness if he can make a very complicated machine part called a Mobius Cog, which was originally crafted by the Makers.
+Unthank sends Elsie and Rachel and a third girl, Martha, into the Wilderness.
+There they discover dozens of previously exiled orphans living in a cabin with an elderly blind man named Carol.

 Carol is the second Maker who, along with Esben, originally built the mechanical body in which the Governess brought Alexei back to life.
 The Governess had Carol's eyes poked out before banishing him to the Periphery Bind, a stretch of woods where those trying to enter the Woods find themselves lost forever.
 Time never passes there so the children have not aged.
 Elsie and Rachel soon discover that they can pass through the Bind.
 They take Carol and all of the orphans back to Portland, where they lead a revolt against Unthank.
-Elsie and Rachel escape but Carol and Martha are captured by Unthank along with another industrialist named Bradley Wigman and his hired goons.
+Elsie and Rachel escape, but Carol and Martha are captured by Unthank along with another industrialist, Bradley Wigman.